-Jungian IMPROV is a free online discussion series featuring Jungian analysts, psychotherapists, authors, scholars, filmmakers and students.
+Jungian IMPROV is a free live online discussion series featuring Jungian analysts, psychotherapists, authors, scholars, filmmakers and students.
 This dynamic, spontaneous dialogue is for the general public and applies insight from Jungian psychology to the search for meaning in our lives.

 To register for the next Jungian IMPROV please send us your email address here:

 Becca S. Tarnas, PhD, is a scholar, artist, and editor of Archai: The Journal of Archetypal Cosmology.
 She received her doctorate in Philosophy and Religion from the California Institute of Integral Studies, with her dissertation titled The Back of Beyond: The Red Books of C.G.
 Jung and J.R.R.
 Tolkien.
 Becca received her BA from Mount Holyoke College in Environmental Studies and Theatre Arts, and MA in Philosophy, Cosmology, and Consciousness at CIIS.
 Her research interests include depth psychology, literature, philosophy, and the ecological imagination.
 She is currently teaching as an adjunct professor at Pacifica Graduate Institute.